icosa-foundation/open-brush-docs/user-guide/open-brush-api/README.md

 This will load a sketch from your Sketch folder called "startup.tilt", switch to fly tool and turn on "viewonly" mode which disables all the panels.
 If you want to try this you can either rename one of your sketches to "startup.tilt" or you can change the first line in the script above.
 As long as the first line matches the name of a file in your Sketches folder then it should work.

 If you want to distribute a sketch without people having access to the original .tilt file then you could change this slightly.
 Instead of loading a sketch, load an exported version of your sketch.
-For example, export your sketch and rename it to mysketch.glb.
-Place it in your Media Libary/Models folder and use this startup script:
+For example, export your sketch and rename it to `mysketch.glb`.
+Place it in `Documents/Open Brush/Media Library/Models` and use this startup script:

 ```
-import.model=mysketch.glb
+model.import=mysketch.glb
 tool.fly
 viewonly.toggle
 ```

-Voila - a way to let people fly around your sketches without being able to modify them.
+This lets people fly around the exported version without access to the editable `.tilt` sketch.

 ### How do I configure it